-The SFC is a built-in system file checker used to scan and fix corrupted system files.
+The SFC is a built-in system file checker to scan and fix corrupted system files.
 Although it comes directly from Windows, there are still some instances when it does not work as intended.
-If you use the SFC tool every once in a while, you may have already encountered the SFC scan error “Windows Resource Protection Could Not Perform the Requested Operation.”
+If you use the SFC tool every once in a while, you may have already encountered the SFC scan error “Windows Resource Protection Could Not Perform The Requested Operation.”

-How do You Run the SFC?
+How do You Run SFC?

-If you’re not sure if you’re doing it right, here’s a short guide on properly running the SFC.
+If you’re not sure you’re doing it right, here’s a short guide on properly running the SFC.

-- Hold down the “windows” key and press “R” and type “cmd” in the run command line.
-Hold down both the “ctrl and shift” keys together and press enter.
+- Hold down the “Windows” key and press “R,” and type “cmd” in the run command line.
+Hold the “ctrl and shift” keys together and press enter.
 Click “OK” on the next window to grant administrator permissions.

-The SFC Tool Error “Windows Resource Protection Could Not Perform the Requested Operation” Fixes
+The SFC Tool Error: Windows Resource Protection Could Not Perform The Requested Operation Fixes

 First Method – Launch the Windows System File Checker in Safe Mode

-First Method into Getting into Safe Mode
+First Method to Getting into Safe Mode

 - Your computer will now boot into the Troubleshoot mode.
-Click the “Advanced Options”.
+Click the “Advanced Options.”

-Second Method into Getting into Safe Mode
+Second Method to Getting into Safe Mode

-- Hold down the Windows + R keys simultaneously and type in “msconfig” on the run command line.
+- Hold the Windows + R keys simultaneously and type in “msconfig” on the run command line.

-- In the System Configuration window, tick the box to put a check on “Safe boot” and click “OK”.
+- In the System Configuration window, tick the box to put a check on “Safe boot” and click “OK.”
 Click “Restart” on the next window to restart the computer.

 Second Method – Modify the Windows Modules Installer Properties Configuration

-- Open the Run command line by pressing the Windows and R keys at the same time and type in “services.msc” and press “enter” or click “OK”
+- Open the Run command line by pressing the Windows and R keys at the same time and type in “services.msc” and press “enter” or click “OK.”

 Third Method – Run the Windows Check Disk Tool

-You can use the Windows Check Disk tool to scan and repair your disk for any errors and fix the “Windows Resource Protection Could Not Perform the Requested Operation” SFC error message.
-Please note that this process may take time to complete depending on how many files are on the disk.
+You can use the Windows Check Disk tool to scan and repair your disk for any errors.
+Please note that this process may take time, depending on how many files are on the disk.

-- Type the “chkdsk C: f/” command and hit Enter (C: with the letter of the hard drive you want to check).
+- Type the “chkdsk C: f/” Command and hit Enter (C: with the letter of the hard drive you want to check).

 Fourth Method – Launch the Windows Startup Repair

-The Windows Startup Repair is used to repair corrupt or missing system files that can prevent Windows from running correctly.
-This tool can also be used to fix the SFC scan error “Windows Resource Protection Could Not Perform the Requested Operation.”
+The Windows Startup Repair is used to repair corrupt or missing files that can prevent Windows from running correctly.
+This tool can also fix the SFC scan requested operation error.

 - Once the computer starts, you’ll find a screen with a few options.
 Click Troubleshoot.

-- Next, click on Advanced options
+- Next, click on Advanced options.

 - In the Advanced options menu, click Startup Repair.